 PowerPoint offers the ability to edit videos.
 While PowerPoint is not meant to replace a full videoediting suite, it offers basic editing functions.
 You can trim the start and end of a video (cut off the beginning or the end) and have it fade in or out.
+This is only possible with videos stored on your device, not Internet videos you've linked to.
 You can edit audio the same way.
 Any audio or video editing you perform in PowerPoint has no effect on the actual media file.
 The editing affects only how PowerPoint plays the media; therefore, the edits are nondestructive.